sanjanak0203/sanjanak0203.github.io/README.md

 ---

 ### 🏆 Achievements
-- **Published Research**: "Fashion 4.0 - IoT in Fashion" in CSI Journal
+- **Published Research**: "Fashion 4.0 - IoT in Fashion" in CSIC Journal

 ---